-Barcoded oligo-dT primers are provided lyophilized with the addition of dye.
-The dye has no impact on the enzymatic reactions and is used solely to visualize reaction preparation and pooling better.
+NOTE: Barcoded oligo-dT primers are provided lyophilized with the addition of dye.
+The dye has no impact on the enzymatic reactions and is used to enhance the visualization of reaction preparation and pooling.

 Despite variations in appearance caused by the drying process, wells may exhibit traces of dried dye ranging from dispersed to solid dots on the bottom.
 The following addition of the reagents will enable the visualization of red colour, confirming the presence of the oligos in all wells.